GGotha/loud-prefeiturasp/architecture.md

 - Authenticate and create new users ✔️
 - List Opinions and your respectives upvotes ✔️
-- Order opinions by upvotes number
+- Order opinions by upvotes number ✔️
-- Create new opinion (ensure authentication)
+- Create new opinion (ensure authentication) ✔️
 - Create and delete upvote (ensure authentication).
 Upvotes are unique by users and only themselves can remove your upvotes
 - Create, edit and delete comments on opinion (ensure authentication)
 - Authenticate with admin

   - Edit and delete opinions and comments

+- That I need
+  - When the user search opinions
+    - Search all opinions and COUNT upvotes where op.id_opinion is equal to opv.id_opinion

 ### Database Architecture